 “The ‘bail-in’ scenario described in the budget has nothing to do with consumer deposits and they are not part of the ‘bail-in’ regime,” Finance Minister Jim Flaherty’s press secretary Kathleen Perchaluk said in a statement.

 The clarification came this week in response to the “bail-in” regime outlined in the recent federal budget.
-It understandably raised some eyebrows, particularly in the wake of what happened in Cyprus when money was taken from deposits to deal with the tiny European country's banking crisis.
+It understandably raised some eyebrows, particularly in the wake of what happened in Cyprus when it money was taken from deposits to deal with the tiny European country's banking crisis.

 A "bail-in" happens when an organization has to find money from within to solve a crisis.
 That's the opposite of a bailout – as we saw with American financial institutions and car companies during the 2008-09 financial crisis – when emergency capital come in from outside sources, such as government.